-Garden waste service renewals update
+Garden waste service bin sticker delivery delay

 Weekly recycling collection (Orange sacks)